Donald Trump Commutes Democrat Gov. Rod Blagojevich's Jail Sentence

 “A lot of people thought it was unfair, like a lot of other things — and it was the same gang, the Comey gang and all these sleazebags that did it,” Trump said in 2018.

-In January, Blagojevich wrote an op-ed in Newsmax criticizing Democrats for trying to impeach President Trump.
+In January, Blagojevich wrote an op-ed in Newsmax criticizing Democrats for trying to impeach Trump.

 .